jgettings/food-planner/README.md

 * Display the shopping list trello card
 * Pull kid days/weekends/etc (and probably more events) from a google calendar
   * Configure what colors/icons show per type of event
+* Track how long it's been since food was made, like for leftovers and knowing if food is still good
+* Display weather on the calendar